mrbassplayer/Get-ESXiHardwareHealthSensorInfo/README.md

 https://techibee.com/powershell/powershell-get-vm-host-hardware-sensors-information-using-powercli/2970

-I rewrote the process for which the code gathers the host(s) information which i learned from this post published by Matt Boren.
+I rewrote the process for which the code gathers the host(s) information which I learned from this post by Matt Boren.

 https://www.vnugglets.com/2014/07/get-vmhost-fc-hba-wwn-info-most-quickly.html